What Makes LUMINEERS a Different Kind of Veneer

 Longevity aside, the primary intent of veneer treatment is to make a tooth or teeth look better.
 If the material selected for veneers is too opaque or does not shine, the smile will appear artificial.
 Cerinate porcelain reflects light for beautiful radiance.
 LUMINEERS are also transparent, which further enhances the natural appeal.

 Both LUMINEERS and traditional porcelain veneers offer specific advantages.
 One choice is not the best choice for every patient.
-To discuss your desired outcome from cosmetic dental treatment, call 703.448.1020 to schedule a consultation in our McLean office.
+To discuss your desired outcome from cosmetic dental treatment, call 703.448.1020 to schedule a consultation in our McLean or Arlington office.

 Posted in: Lumineers